Adri6336/gpt-voice-conversation-chatbot/README.md

 # Controls

-- SPACEBAR: This starts recording you.
+- **SPACEBAR**: This starts a recording.
 Whatever you say will be then transcribed and sent to GPT-3 (if it passes filters).

-- Q: This quits and has bot remember details about you and your conversations (data is saved in the text file called memories.txt; close window to exit without remembering).
+- **Q**: This quits and has bot remember details about you and your conversations (data is saved in the text file called memories.txt; close window to exit without remembering).

-- P: This attempts to cancel a request to GPT-3.
+- **P**: This attempts to cancel a request to GPT-3.
 It will either prevent transcribing of message or will avoid sending it to GPT-3.

-- Say 'please set tokens to #': When the bot recognizes this phrase, it will try to set the max_tokens of the reply to the value you specified.
+- **Say 'please set tokens to #'**: When the bot recognizes this phrase, it will try to set the max_tokens of the reply to the value you specified.

-- Say 'talk like a robot': This will set all responses from GPT-3 to be spoken with a robotic TTS program that works offline.
+- **Say 'talk like a robot'**: This will set all responses from GPT-3 to be spoken with a robotic TTS program that works offline.

 # Features